manaswini3103/devops-learning/DevOps_Principles/communication and collaboration.md

 # Scrum: A Framework for Team Collaboration

-Scrum is an Agile framework that organizes work into sprints (time-boxed intervals).
+Scrum is an Agile framework (foundational structure like blueprint/skeleton) that organizes work into sprints (time-boxed intervals).
 It has defined roles, ceremonies, and artifacts that enhance communication and teamwork.

 ## Scrum Roles That Enhance Collaboration